poonam04-taxak/Real-Time-Shipment-Tracking-Portal-Logistics-Marketplace-/README.md

-Real-Time Shipment Tracking Portal & Logistics Marketplace
+## Real-Time Shipment Tracking Portal & Logistics Marketplace:

 A scalable backend system built using Java and Spring Boot that enables shippers to post freight loads, carriers to place bids, and customers to track shipments in real time.

 This project simulates a modern logistics marketplace platform with secure authentication, shipment bidding workflows, and live shipment tracking architecture.

-Features
+## Features:
 Authentication & Authorization
 User Registration and Login
 JWT-based Authentication
 Role-based Access Control
 Secure Password Encryption using BCrypt

-Supported Roles:
+# Supported Roles:

 SHIPPER
 CARRIER